torappinfo/uweb/misc/ebrowser/README.md

 - "mapkeys.json": keys-addressbarCommands pairs.
 The addressbar commands are multiple lines of address bar command separated by "\n".
 - "proxy.json": name-[ProxyConfig](https://www.electronjs.org/docs/latest/api/structures/proxy-config) pairs
 - "uas.json" : name-useragent pairs
+- "download.json" : array of strings to define buttons for downloading dialog.
+The even-indexed strings are texts to show on the button.
+The odd-indexed strings are address bar commands with "%u" as the downloaded url.

 #### Javascript at three levels
 - Web page: url like "javascript:" or bookmarklet command ":bml" runs in web page.